simonmichael/hledger_site/src/addons.md

 These are several common types:

-- small shell scripts - aliases, functions, or script files - which run the `hledger` program in useful ways, saving work
+- small shell scripts - aliases, functions, or script files - which run the `hledger` command line program in useful ways, saving work
-- scripts or compiled programs which don't use hledger directly, but perform useful related tasks
+- haskell scripts or programs which call hledger as a library, to do more advanced things
-- haskell scripts or programs which call hledger as a library, to do more advanced tasks.
+- scripts or programs which don't use hledger directly, but perform useful related tasks.

 Scripts or programs which are named `hledger-something` and found in `$PATH` are known as *add-on commands*, and will show up in hledger's commands list.